Pokemon Scarlet & Violet type chart: Strengths, weaknesses, resistances & immunities

 |Water||Fire / Ground / Rock||Dragon / Grass / Water||Fire / Ice / Steel / Water||Grass / Electric||—|

-Most combat relies on the strengths and weaknesses of different Pokemon types, but resistances, vulnerabilities, and immunities are key to building powerful and balanced teams in Pokemon Scarlet & Violet.
+Most combat relies on the strengths and weaknesses of different Pokemon types, but resistances and immunities are key to building powerful and balanced teams in Pokemon Scarlet & Violet.

 How do Pokemon types work in battle?

-- Strong against indicates the type of Pokemon a specific type of attack is super effective against (For example, Dark-type attacks are strong against Ghost-type Pokemon.)
+- Super effective against indicates the type of Pokemon a specific type of attack will deal 2x the damage against.
+(For example, Dark-type attacks are strong against Ghost-type Pokemon.)

-- Weak against indicates the type of Pokemon a specific type of attack is not very effective against (For example, Fire-type attacks are weak against Water-type Pokemon.)
+- Not very effective against indicates the type of Pokemon a specific type of attack will deal 0.5x damage against.
+(For example, Fire-type attacks are weak against Water-type Pokemon.)

-- Vulnerabilities indicate which attack type a specific Pokemon type is vulnerable to (For example, Normal-type Pokemon are weak against Fighting-type attacks.)
+- Weaknesses indicate which attack type a specific Pokemon type is vulnerable to (For example, Normal-type Pokemon are weak against Fighting-type attacks.)

 - Resistances indicate which attack type a specific Pokemon type is resistant to (For example, Ice-type Pokemon are resistant to Ice-type attacks.)